Signature Techniques

 Especially prominent in the “Industrial Evolution” series is the image of the Raven which represents us as creatures of great adaptability, creativity and survival intelligence.
 The Raven is calculating it’s next move in the evolution of survival, as are we.

-Kathleen Conover uses watercolors to paint this symbolic scene of our industrial evolution.
+Kathleen Conover uses watercolors to paint this symbolic scene of our industrial evolution depicting the melding of east and west cultures symbolized by origami peace crane and the raven.